22 Jun Three Huge Days in Big Sky, Montana

 Day Three: Outdoors at Home Base

-Our residence is located on Lone Mountain just off of the White Otter Ski Trail.
+We have two residences in Moonlight Basin, plus a third located on Lone Mountain just off of the White Otter Ski Trail.
 It’s on-mountain and, in the winter months, ski-in, ski-out.
 In that same vein, your convenient location means that single-track mountain biking and an abundance of hiking trails are available just outside the door.
 To meander the shops and outdoor patio dining, the mountain village below is a 20-minute walk away.

 “I love to research the activities that families are interested in to make their vacation great.
 Recently a family wanted to enjoy some swimmable lakes in Big Sky and I mapped those out for them.
 Big Sky is very much down-to-earth, the opposite of pretentious.
 Families love it here for that very reason.”